RogerGMarch/YOLO-3D/README.md

 ## How It Works

 1. **Object Detection**: YOLOv11 detects objects in the frame and provides 2D bounding boxes
+1. **Pose Detection**: YOLOv11 detects the pose in the frame and provides the keypoints
 2. **Depth Estimation**: Depth Anything v2 generates a depth map for the entire frame
 3. **3D Box Estimation**: Combines 2D boxes with depth information to create 3D boxes
 4. **Visualization**: Renders 3D boxes and bird's eye view for better spatial understanding